tmcpro/money2020-event-swiper/README.md

 After the 200+ events you get the calendar invites to just the ones you want to go to with all the details.

-RUNS LOCALLY - NO DATA SENT TO SERVERS
+RUNS LOCALLY ON BROWSER - NO DATA SENT TO SERVERS

+See a deployed version here: [https://m2020.pages.dev](https://m2020.pages.dev)

 ## Features